jeremybytes/copilot-triangle-testing/README.md

 ## Cursory Anaysis
 *Update (a few days later)*
-So, I couldn't leave the code alone, so I went back to take a look at some of the issue.
+So, I couldn't leave the code alone, so I went back to take a look at some of the issues.

 1. The problem with using ```double```.
 Let's start with a failing test: